Welcome to the Boston University Chemistry Department’s advising page for General Chemistry!

 Students in CH109 in the Fall semester have to option to take CH110 or CH112 in the Spring semester.
 The only difference between CH110 and CH112 is that CH112 lab has an emphasis on course-based undergraduate research and an extra writing component that satisfied the WRI and RIL BU Hub units.
 Details about CH110 and CH112 will be provided to the students in CH109 during the Fall semester.
 (Intensive General Chemistry 1 (CH111) is not being offered in the Fall of 2023.)

 Is there a placement exam for CH109?
 No. All Chemistry and BMB majors should register for CH109.
 Additionally, students with substantive prior experience in chemistry or a strong interest in molecular science should consider taking CH109.

 CH171 (Principles of General Chemistry)

 CH171 is a one-semester survey course of the principles of General Chemistry, primarily for students in Sargent College (and select majors in CAS, see table below).
 There is no expectation of prior high school chemistry knowledge in CH171.
 Note: CH171 does not satisfy the requirements for students considering careers in medicine or dentistry (pre-med).
-CH171 is offered every Fall semester and Summer 1.
+CH171 is offered every Fall semester.

 CH131 (General Chemistry for Engineering)